bradwellsb/lithium-air-battery-sim/README.md

 ## Installation

-Clone the Repository.
+- Clone the Repository.
-Compile the Program: Use a C++ compiler to compile `main.cpp`.
+- Use a C++ compiler to compile `main.cpp`.
 For example:
 ```sh
 g++ -o simulate_battery main.cpp
 ```